timohermans/StudentProgress/README.md

 For each component some additional explanation is warranted:

-### Progress CreateEdit PageModel
+#### Progress CreateEdit PageModel

 This component is nothing more than a PageModel that you're used to from Razor Pages.
-Each PageModel is set up in either one of the following two ways:
+Each PageModel communicates with the business logic in either one of the following two ways:

-- `ProgressContext` class for GET and a `UseCase` class for POST/PUT
+- A `ProgressContext` class for retrieving data and a `UseCase` class for persisting data
-- `UseCase` class for GET and a `UseCase` class for POST/PUT
+- A `UseCase` class for retrieving data and a `UseCase` class for persisting data

-The reason not all GET requests have a seperate UseCase class is either I've been too lazy to create one or it was a very simple query that could be solved with Entity Framework.
+The reason not all data retrieval has a seperate UseCase class is either I've been too lazy to create one or it was a very simple query that could be solved with Entity Framework.
+**You should always aim to put everything in UseCase classes**

 A PageModel shouldn't be doing anything else except input validation and passing info to the UseCase classes.

-### ProgressCreateOrUpdateUseCase
+#### ProgressCreateOrUpdateUseCase

 UseCase classes are the meat of the system.
 They (should) contain all domain and business logic.